Jared Moskowitz: Tenure

 Moskowitz was sworn into office on January 7, 2023, as the U.S. representative for Florida's 23rd congressional district.
 During the 118th Congress, he served on the Foreign Affairs and Oversight and Accountability committees.
 In February, Moskowitz and Republican Representative Mario Díaz-Balart reintroduced the EAGLES Act, a bipartisan bill aimed at expanding the U.S. Secret Service National Threat Assessment Center to improve research, training, and threat assessment programs for preventing targeted school violence.

 In 2024, Moskowitz was named one of six Democrats on a bipartisan task force investigating the attempted assassination of Donald Trump.

 On March 6, 2025, Moskowitz was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's speech to Congress.

+Stock trading

+On March 10, 2023, an account held in trust for Moskowitz's young children sold between $65,000 and $150,000 worth of Seacoast Banking shares the same day Silicon Valley Bank failed.
+Moskowitz had attended a private congressional briefing on the banking crisis the same day as the sale.
+By March 13, Seacoast shares had fallen approximately 20%.

-In April 2025, Moskowitz disclosed stock purchases totaling between $20,000 and $300,000 across twenty companies.
+In April 2025, Moskowitz disclosed stock purchases totalling between $20,000 and $300,000 across twenty companies.
 The trades occurred shortly after President Trump implemented new tariffs, which temporarily lowered stock prices, as the markets rose two days later after Trump announced a 90-day pause on the tariffs.
 In response to questions about the timing of the trades, his spokesperson said they were made by an outside financial advisor.